brkarcher/brkarcher.github.io/shadow.md

 Ae sighed.
 "The Word is no *lie*.
 My Rule was righteous.
 And it was a terrible mistake.
 It was an act of hubris."

-"And you feel it would be hubris to pass judgement on your own Chancellor?"
+"And you feel it would be hubris to pass judgement on your own chancellor?"

 "Yes."